pydoh/MVC_gtk/README.md

-# SandboxMVC
+# MVC_gtk
-SandboxMVC is a Python/GTK3 skeleton project that shows how to use a Model/View/Controller pattern.
+MVC_gtk is a Python/GTK3 skeleton project that shows how to use a Model/View/Controller pattern.

 This skeleton project is derived from a skeleton project generated by gtkmvc progen-1.99.1.